The Lord of the Rings: The Rings of Power - Review Season One

 A crowded cast with little charisma

-Speaking of Galadriel: she appears as a young, stern, and somewhat irritable bully, who lacks wisdom and who ignores advice.
-This portrayal is both perplexing and vexing, as it contradicts the wise and composed character we know her to be.
-Of course, there is a significant time gap between the events depicted in the show and the movies.
-However, the sheer lack of depth and character development in the initial season is truly astonishing.
-Even if she were not Galadriel but a new, invented elf character for the story, her demeanor would still feel out of place and illogical.
+Galadriel comes across as a young, strict, and irritable bully, who lacks wisdom and constantly ignores advice.
+This depiction is baffling and frustrating; it's unlike the wise, calm person we know.
+Yes, there is a significant time gap between the show and the movies.
+Still, the sheer lack of depth and character development is truly astonishing.
+Even as a completely original elf character, her behavior would still seem inappropriate and illogical.

-Here's another questionable example of storytelling and character development: Adar (Joseph Mawle) was an intriguing antagonist, but his character lost its allure when until he let Arondir (Ismael Cruz Córdova) go “to deliver a message to the humans”.
-This decision undermines the tension and expected conflict the writers aimed to build.
-Even worse, following Arondir's release, he rescues Theo (Tyroe Muhafidin), and they run through the woods straight into Bronwyn (Nazanin Boniadi).
-Together, the trio evades numerous orcs, whose competence with arrows appears to match my own.
+Here's another questionable example of storytelling: Adar (Joseph Mawle) was an intriguing antagonist, but his character lost its allure when he let Arondir (Ismael Cruz Córdova) go “to deliver a message to the humans”.
+This decision kills the suspense and conflict the writers planned.
+To make things even worse, Arondir saves Theo (Tyroe Muhafidin), and they run into Bronwyn (Nazanin Boniadi) in the woods.
+Together, the trio evades many orcs, whose competence with arrows appears to match my own.

 And what about the Harfoots?
 I was looking forward to seeing the ancestors of hobbits.
-Their nomadic lifestyle and their close-knit and welcoming community initially charmed me.
-Their credo of “No one walks alone!” resonated with the warmth and camaraderie we know from Samwise Gamgee.
-Yet, why then do they leave behind their elderly, sick and maimed to suffer and die?
+What charmed me first was their nomadic lifestyle and tight-knit community.
+Their “No one walks alone!” motto mirrored the spirit we know from Samwise Gamgee.
+Yet, why then do they leave behind their elderly, sick, and maimed to suffer and die?

 Recommended article